Apathy: Potential Causes And Treatments

 Feelings of apathy can also occasionally be a symptom of schizophrenia.
 Although these symptoms more commonly occur in people who have recently experienced a stroke or are showing signs of early-onset dementia, apathy can sometimes occur in people who live with schizophrenia.
 Studies show that apathy can sometimes occur as a result of antipsychotic medications, which are commonly prescribed to people who experience schizophrenia, or it can occur as a symptom of depression, which can be common among people who have schizophrenia.
 If you are living with schizophrenia and you are now experiencing signs of apathy, consider mentioning this symptom to your doctor.

 Likewise, if you’re experiencing early-onset Alzheimer’s disease, dementia, the after-effects of a stroke, or schizophrenia, your treatment options may vary.
-If you have any of these conditions, your doctor may be able to prescribe certain medications that can be helpful.
+If you have any of these conditions, your doctor may be able to prescribe certain medications.
 These medications may be different from those that are prescribed for the treatment of depression.

-In addition to medication, connecting with a therapist may be beneficial as it can provide you with professional insight about your symptoms and a set of tools you may need to resolve apathy and rediscover joy.
+In addition to medication, connecting with a therapist may be beneficial.
+A therapist can provide you with professional insight into your symptoms and a set of tools to help you resolve apathy and rediscover joy.
 Your treatment plan for apathy may depend on your specific symptoms, and you and your therapist can work together to determine what will be best and most effective for you.

 Your therapist might encourage you to connect with a support group for people who are experiencing apathy in addition to trying music therapy, art therapy, or opportunities to connect with an emotional support animal.